Brainz22/useful_notes/rootFileInspection.md

 ## How To Quickly Inspect a .root File:
+(Check out `L1TaggerHistograms.ipynb` on lxplus.
+I played with this on that notebook)

 1. `import ROOT as r`
 2. `inFile = r.TFile.Open("NtuplesSet1.root", "READ")`, reads the .root file.